jitsi/handbook/docs/faq.md

 3. **Dropbox**: [Connect to Dropbox with Jitsi Meet](/handbook/docs/dev-guide/dev-guide-web-integrations#creating-the-dropbox-app-for-dropbox-recording-integration) and save the video in the Dropbox.

 4. **Video Services/Websites**: Stream your conference to YouTube or other sites (e.g. Twitch) and access the recording there (see [howto](https://jitsi.org/blog/live-streaming-with-jitsi-and-youtube/)).
 Self-installed Jitsi Meet deployments will need to setup Jibri to do this.

-More methods might be implemented in the future, but are not ready yet (e.g. [Local Recording](https://github.com/jitsi/jitsi-meet/issues/6014).

 ## I set the password in meeting but it is not working the next time
 Once the meeting ends it's password also gets removed, so you need to set the password again for next meeting.